shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

    email.
 Be sure to include the `%{NOTE_TEXT}` in the template to make sure the email recipient can read the contents of the comment.

-### Instance-wide email header, footer, and additional text
+### Instance-level email header, footer, and additional text

 DETAILS:
 **Tier:** Free, Premium, Ultimate